-Indonesia was Australia’s 13th largest trading partner in 2017 accounting for 2.2% of Australia’s trading relationship.
-Australian goods and services exports were worth A$8.6b in 2017 with goods exports made up predominantly of crude petroleum, wheat, live animals and coal.
-Imports from Indonesia were worth A$7.9b consisting mainly of Tourism and petroleum.
+Indonesia was Australia’s 15th largest trading partner in 2018, accounting for 2.1% of total trade.
+Australian goods and services exports amounted to $8.5 billion in 2018, made up predominantly of crude petroleum, wheat, live animals and coal.
+Imports from Indonesia amounted to $9 billion–up 17% on 2017–consisting mainly of tourism and petroleum.

-Australia is expected to benefit from rising Indonesian consumer demand for education, finance, healthcare, information and communications technology, and tourism.
+According to McKinsey, the Indonesian consuming class hit 70 million in 2016 and is forecast to increase by 5 million each year to 125 million by 2030.
+This makes Indonesia the greatest expanding consumer market worldwide.
+Australia is to benefit from rising Indonesian consumer demand for education, finance, healthcare, information and communications technology, and tourism.

-Indonesia is a marginal investor in Australia, owning a portfolio of just over $1b in 2017.
-Australia’s largest investors remain traditional markets—the US with A$897b and the UK with A$481b.
+Indonesia is a marginal investor in Australia, owning a portfolio of just over $1 billion in 2018, much lower than US and UK investment in Australia.

 The stock of Australia’s investment in Indonesia is larger, at $5.6 billion (0.2% of the total in 2018).
 However, this is a significant fall from the high of $10.7 billion in 2017 – driven by the selldown of Australian ownership interests in some mining companies, in line with the 2009 Mining Law.
 The US ($719 billion) and UK ($408 billion) remain the leading destinations for Australia’s foreign investment.